choongryulyang/DRIPs.m/README.md

-# Dynamic Multivariate Rational Inattention
+# Dynamic Multidimensional Rational Inattention

-Replication codes for Afrouzi and Yang (2019): "Dynamic Multivariate Rational Inattention".
+Replication codes for Afrouzi and Yang (2019): "Dynamic Multidimensional Rational Inattention".

 Click here to download all files as a zip.
 Note: **major update** on September 16, 2019.